QEP - Frequently Asked Questions

 Is this only about freshman writing?

-No. Although UST’s QEP exerts a lot of effort coordinating the initial core classes for first year students which emphasize writing, the establishment of university wide and departmental writing outcomes will enable UST to monitor and assess student writing throughout their time at the University of St. Thomas.
-From a student’s first English class in the first semester of their freshman year to the last capstone course in their major before they graduate, the QEP will track students in writing outcomes during every step of their college career.
+No. Although UST’s QEP exerts a lot of effort in establishing the Aquinas Writing Scholars and the coordination of writing outcomes in the core, the establishment of university wide and departmental writing outcomes will enable UST to monitor and assess student writing throughout their time at the University of St. Thomas.
+This information will be used to improve writing performance for all students, wherever they may be in their college career.
+From a student’s first class to the last capstone course in their major before they graduate, the QEP (“Write Well, Think Well”) will be there.
 Additionally, the AWS student group will, by definition, be in place throughout a student’s entire time at UST with the ability to become a peer writing tutor in their third and or fourth year at UST.

 Why this topic and not another for our QEP?